How can Christmas affect your mental health?

 For people who struggle with obsessive compulsive disorder (OCD), the change in routine and the general level of activity that goes on at Christmas can make your symptoms even worse.

-For example, if you experience obsessions that centre around germs and contamination, coming into contact with more people over the festive period, and being in new surroundings such as other people’s houses and parties, can make these intrusive thoughts more frequent and severe.
+For example, if you experience obsessions that centre on germs and contamination, coming into contact with more people over the festive period, and being in different surroundings such as other people’s houses, can make these intrusive thoughts more frequent and severe.
+The threat of these feelings are bound to feel even greater in 2020, when we’ve all spent the year carefully washing our hands and keeping our distance.

-Similarly, if you experience irrational beliefs that you are going to harm another person or say something inappropriate, these intrusive thoughts may be heightened due to being in more social situations at this time of year.
+Similarly, if you experience irrational beliefs that you are going to harm another person or say something inappropriate, these intrusive thoughts may be heightened due to being in more social situations, however small they are.
+Even talking to our closest friends or family can feel nerve-wracking to many of us after spending so much more time in our own company, or with those in our household.

-If your OCD compels you to make sure that certain objects are arranged in specific ways, the general change in your usual environment due to Christmas decorations, presents and wrapping, as well as people visiting and potentially rearranging things, can also be incredibly difficult to deal with.
+If your OCD compels you to make sure that certain objects are arranged in specific ways, the general change in your usual environment can worsen this, due to Christmas decorations, presents and wrapping.
+It may also be heightened if you have people in your bubble visiting and potentially rearranging things.

 - Talk to a relative or friend about how you’re feeling, and agree on ways in which they can support you throughout the Christmas period